status-im/network-stories/README.md

 		![Paste and Open Vault](https://github.com/status-im/network-stories/blob/master/pages/assets/Pasted%20image%2020220513181031.png)

 	6. Congratulations you did it!
+You can either hop to [[Start Here]] to begin learning!
-You can now access the network-stories `'Graph View'` by clicking the `Icon` below
+	      OR you can skip around random `Topics` and explore the network-stories `'Graph View'` by clicking the icon below or by using the keyboard shortcut Ctrl-G (Windows) or Cmd-G (Mac).

 	   ![Access Graph View](https://github.com/status-im/network-stories/blob/master/pages/assets/Pasted%20image%2020220513182600.png)

-[Insert 'Great you made it' here video]

-Next Steps:

-You can now hop to [[Logos Program]] to understand all the moving parts are being worked on.

-OR

-You can jump right in and begin learning any new [Topic] and/or create new [[Recipes]] for others!

 WIP